-When merging the two organizations we took a “best of both worlds” approach by choosing a Hybrid Board structure.
+When merging the two organisations we took a “best of both worlds” approach by choosing a Hybrid Board structure.
 The Carpentries Executive Council is a combination of four community-elected members and five council-elected members, all serving two-year terms.
 This allows us to benefit from both the direct member governance of an Elected Board and the stability of a Self-Perpetuating Board.
-It also provided a natural way to combine the two organizations’ different governance models.
+It also provided a natural way to combine the two organisations’ different governance models.
 This governance model was originally developed by the merger committee, agreed to by both the Software Carpentry and Data Carpentry steering committees, and reaffirmed by the founding The Carpentries Executive Council.

 Creating an Executive Council with both a hybrid structure and an odd number of members (commonly chosen to avoid tied votes) required choosing whether to have an extra member from the community-elected or council-elected group.
-We chose to have five council-elected members to emphasize stability (for the organization, its staff, and its stakeholders) and to help ensure that the board is diverse and can obtain the experience and skills needed to support the organization most effectively.
+We chose to have five council-elected members to emphasise stability (for the organisation, its staff, and its stakeholders) and to help ensure that the board is diverse and can obtain the experience and skills needed to support the organisation most effectively.
 To facilitate this, the council-elected members of the Executive Council will be chosen after the community-elected slots have been filled, allowing this process to fill gaps resulting from the community election to ensure that the EC fully represents our diverse community.
 To avoid the risks associated with insularity, the community-elected members of the EC (the sitting members, not the members elect) will participate in the election of council-elected members and nominations for these council-elected positions on the EC will be sought from the entire community.
 The process for community nominations is currently being developed.

 The Carpentries Executive Council serves a key role in the organisation, so we’re excited about continuing to develop it for stable and sustainable community-led governance.